-And then again, he goes on to say, "The Gentiles shall see your righteousness," we do see it; "and all the kings," or kingdoms, "your glory."
-So, you see here that what in the first verse is called salvation in the next verse is called glory, because salvation and eternal glory are inseparably connected.
-"And you shall be called by a new name, which the mouth of the Lord shall name.
-You shall also be a crown of glory in the hand of the Lord;" notice that, "in the royal diadem in the hand of your God."
+And then again he goes on to say, 'The Gentiles shall see thy righteousness,' we do see it; and all kings,' or kingdoms, 'thy glory.'
+So you see here that what in the first verse is called salvation in the next verse is called glory; because salvation and eternal glory are inseparably connected.
+'And thou shalt be called by a new name, which the mouth of the Lord shall name.
+Thou shalt also be a crown of glory in the hand of the Lord; mark that, 'and a royal diadem in the hand of thy God.'
 Do you ask what we are in the hand of sin?
 Look at what we are there; see how we are spoiled and degraded.
 Do you ask what we are in the hand of the law?
-See how we are condemned there, cursed there, cast out there, driven there, in the hand of sin and in the hand of the law.
+See how we are condemned there, cursed there, cast out there, ruined there-in the hand of sin and in the hand of the law.
 And do you ask what we are in the hand of Satan?
-Ah, what we are there?
+Ah, what are we there?
 There we are deluded; for his aim is to keep the light of the glorious gospel of Christ, who is the image of God, from shining into our souls.
 And do you ask what we are in the hands of death?
-Ah, see the man strong and healthy today, see him withering in his dying hour, see his pallid face, see his lifeless form in the coffin; follow him to the grave; open the grave a few months or years after; and see a handful of dust all that is left!
-Alas, alas, what wretched creatures we are, in the hands of sin, and the hands of the law, in the hands of death.
+Ah, see the man strong and healthy to day, see him writhing in his dying hour, see his pallid face, see his lifeless form in the coffin; follow him to the grave; open the grave a few months or years after; and see a handful of dust all that is Alas, alas, what wretched creatures we are, in the hands of sin, in the hands of the law, in the hands of death.
 And what should we be when we come to get into the hands of justice, and to be shut up in hell?
-Now, in contrast to all this, "you shall be a crown of glory in the hand of the Lord."
+Now, in contrast to all this, 'thou shalt be a crown of glory in the hand of the Lord.'
 God the Father took hold of us and gave us to Christ, imputing our sins to Christ, and Christ's work to us; Jesus takes hold of us, lifts us out of sin, and out of the law, from Satan, from death, and from hell; unites us to himself, and makes us bear witness of what he is, so that in his hand we become unto him a crown of glory and a royal diadem.